winglang/playground/apps/tour/src/tutorials/resource/bucket/02-tutorial.md

 log("name is '${j.get("name")}'");
 ```

-Paste it right after the `putJson` call and execute `exampleCode` again,
+Insert the code in the "Reading files" TODO section and run exampleCode once again.
-you should be seeing the file content in the logs.
+The content of the files should now be visible in the logs.

 ### Listing files

-We use the `list` API in order to get the list of files from a bucket, check out the following code:
+To see a list of the files in a bucket, use the list API as follows:

 ```wing
 let keys = bucket.list();